 You can also focus your small group training service on specific population groups or demographics.

 Developing a niche also sends a message.
-You can go from being another PT service to being a stand out reputable brand.
+You can go from being another PT service to a stand-out reputable brand.

 With a reliable approach to exercise programming, and a compelling message and brand image, you can take your group training experience from humble beginnings to a household empire.

-Just look at CrossFit and F45, prime examples of how small group training can morph into a profitable institution.
+CrossFit and F45 are prime examples of how small group training can morph into a profitable institution.

 7. Create A Program Template